 The publishing of the offer document triggers the offer period.
-Such a period must be set at a minimum of two weeks and a maximum of 10 weeks (an extension by the TC is possible).
+Such a period must be set at a minimum of four weeks (the minimum offer period was extended from two to four weeks as from 3 January 2018) and a maximum of 10 weeks (an extension by the TC is possible).